arnabch-dev/particles-io/backend/readme.md

     * Player switching from lobby to room to game.
 Solved it by playing lobby and room under same namespace
     * Game joining when a player leaves a match in between.
 So at the start player makes a http call for lobby queueing.
 If he is a part of a prev match then no continuing.
     Plus the server takes care of room joining

+### Deployment plan
+* Deploy with docker.
+Nginx on top of the server ->
+    * /app will go to the frontend hosted on the netlify
+    * /feedback should go to the feedback page
+    * / should go to the backend (ws support needed here)